-Zelda Therapeutics Limited is an Australian-based bio-pharmaceutical company that is focused on developing a range of cannabinoid-based formulations for the treatment of a variety of medical conditions.
+Zelda Therapeutics Ltd is an Australian-based bio-pharmaceutical company that is focused on developing a range of cannabinoid-based formulations for the treatment of a variety of medical conditions.
 The Company has a two-pronged strategy comprising:

-- A human clinical trial programme focused on insomnia, autism and eczema; and - A pre-clinical research programme examining the effect of cannabinoids in breast, brain and pancreatic cancer.
+- A human clinical trial programme focused on insomnia, autism and eczema with activities in Australia, Chile and the USA. - A pre-clinical research programme examining the effect of cannabinoids in breast, brain and pancreatic cancer as well as research examining the potential for cannabinoids to treat diabetes-associated cognitive decline.